 It’s had a rather torrid 20th century though.
 Damaged during WW2, then tuned into offices, then — a carpet warehouse (!), and slowly fell into ruin.

 Restored in 2005, it’s currently leased out as offices.

-The ironwork seems relatively recent, and there’s signs that at one time uplighters were installed in the ground to help the building stand out.
-Tudor wall paintings were discovered during the 2005 restoration, and some paneling was donated to the V&A Museum.
+The ironwork seems relatively recent, and there are signs that at onetime uplighters were installed in the ground to help the building stand out.
+Tudor wall paintings were discovered during the 2005 restoration, and some panelling was donated to the V&A Museum.

-There are now though plans though to redevelop the rather run down landscape around the historic hall with the current fashion or high rise housing at the rear, and three story buildings around the hall itself.
+There are now though plans though to redevelop the rather run-down landscape around the historic hall with the current fashion or high rise housing at the rear, and three-storey buildings around the hall itself.